The Bankrate promise

 Fidelity Investments and TD Ameritrade are two of the most popular online discount brokerages, and each regularly scores well in Bankrate reviews of the best brokers.

-In fact, Fidelity and TD Ameritrade both earned the highest overall marks in our 2021 review of major online brokers.
+In fact, Fidelity earned the highest overall marks in our 2023 review of major online brokers, and TD Ameritrade was just a notch behind.
 Fidelity is a great choice for customer support, research and its no-fee fund offerings, while TD Ameritrade stands out for its trading platform, wide selection of tradable securities and customer service.
-(It’s worth noting that TD Ameritrade has been purchased by Charles Schwab and will be integrated into that broker’s platform either in 2022 or the year following.)
+(It’s worth noting that TD Ameritrade has been purchased by Charles Schwab and is being integrated into that broker’s platform.)

 So which is better for you?
 That depends not only on what the broker offers but also on what features you need.
 Here’s how the brokerages compare on some of the most common features.